What is a Natural IVF Cycle?

 Natural IVF Cycle

 A natural IVF cycle differs from a traditional cycle mainly in that there are no fertility drugs used to stimulate the follicles or eggs to grow.
-Since no fertility drugs are used, typically only one follicle will mature producing one egg; therefore, the chances of becoming pregnant are much lower.
+Since no fertility drugs are used, typically only one follicle will mature, producing one egg; the chances of becoming pregnant are much lower.
 Likewise, there is a risk that the follicle will not produce a mature egg that can be used.
 Close monitoring via transvaginal ultrasound and blood samples is needed to monitor the body’s natural menstrual cycle and follicle development.
 The egg retrieval, egg fertilization, embryo culture, and embryo transfer processes are the same as a traditional IVF cycle.
-The main difference between a natural IVF and a traditional stimulated IVF cycle is the lack of FSH (follicle-stimulating hormone) medication leading to the production of multiple mature follicles and eggs.
+The main difference between a natural IVF and a traditional stimulated IVF cycle is the lack of FSH (follicle-stimulating hormone) medication, leading to the production of multiple mature follicles and eggs.

 Patients choose a Natural IVF cycle for a number of reasons.
 Commonly, patients choose this path for financial reasons or because they do not wish to have extra embryos remaining or cryopreserved (frozen for later use) should they become pregnant.
 Since the goal of a traditional IVF cycle is to have multiple eggs and multiple embryos to enhance success rates, having extra embryos is common.
 The cost associated with Natural IVF cycles is substantially less than traditional cycles, since the cost of medications, which constitute approximately half of the total cost of an IVF cycle, is greatly reduced.